Stuycs-K/final-project-nzeuton-will-huse-seth/WORKLOG.md

 I worked on thinking through the logic with Will, which involved writing new accessor methods and figuring out more efficient ways to implement this.
 I also wrote more of the chess class, including the methods that modify the board and facilitate the turns.

+### 5/24

+I worked on more methods in the Chess class that better link it with Piece and then I started working on setup and mouseClicked.

 ### date y

 info